Can A NHL Player Reject A Trade?

 No Movement Clause

-However, unlike a no-trade clause, a player can not be sent to the AHL or any other minor league or even placed on the waiver wire.
-This is why it is considered to be the most profitable clause that players should negotiate for.
+A player cannot, unlike with a no-trade clause, be transferred to the AHL or any other minor league or even placed on the waiver wire.
+This is why it’s thought to be the provision that players should bargain for because it’s the most lucrative.

-The only way to trade a player with this clause in their contract is to buy out their NHL contract by paying two-thirds of the remaining contract value (according to NHL rules).
+A player who has this condition in their contract can only be bought out of their NHL contract by their team.
+This means they receive two-thirds of the remaining contract value (according to NHL rules).

 Why Do Teams Give NTC And NMC?

-No-Trade clause and No-Movement clauses are only given to exceptional players that negotiate such clauses in their contract if they are to continue their contract with the team.
-If a player is not that good or an exceptional talent, his request for a NTC or NMC in his contract might be ignored.
+No-Trade and No-Movement clauses are only granted to exceptional players who negotiate such terms in their contracts if they are to renew their contracts with the team.
+The request for an NTC or NMC in a player’s contract could be disregarded if the athlete is not exceptionally talented or good.

 Player With No-Trade/No-Movement Clause (2022-23 Season)